 As you find yourself experiencing a wide range of emotions, be compassionate with yourself as you take on the role of a caregiver for a brain tumor patient.
 You will need all the support and care you can get.
 There are many ways to care for yourself, including the following suggestions.

 - Make a doctor’s appointment for a full physical workup.
 You may want to share with your doctor your role as a caregiver and discuss anxiety, depression, or other symptoms you may be experiencing.

 - Eat healthy.
 Both you and the patient will need a nutritious, balanced diet to get through this journey.
-Read more about diet and nutrition during brain tumor treatment and preparing soothing superfoods.
+Read more about diet and nutrition during brain tumor treatment.

 - Enjoy physical activity.
 Carve out some time every day for exercise to help with stress management.
 This can range from stretching, gardening or a walk around the block to more formal types of exercise in a gym or with a class.

 - Because you may need to move the patient, or assist the patient in physical activities, it’s important to learn how not to hurt yourself.
 If you hurt yourself, you will be unable to care for the patient.